Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Full disclosure, I picked up my NEO U9-H from eBay for far less than what it goes for retail.
 So I missed out on the unboxing experience.

-MINIX has stuck with the same general design for their mini-PC’s and Android TV boxes for years.
-It’s quite distinctive and it definitely works for them.
+MINIX has used the same general design for their mini-PC and Android TV boxes for years.
+It’s distinctive, and it works for them.

-What I’ve always liked about the MINIX case design is that it’s not going to look out of place, no matter how upscale your living room is.
+What I’ve always liked about the MINIX case design is that it won’t look out of place, no matter how upscale your living room is.

 Ports